boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

 #### Admin Scope

-The Identity Management by default provides a special admin scope ("rexroth-device.all.rwx"), which should only be assigned to admin users.
-It is recommended - but not mandatory - to grant users with this permission full access to your web application.
-This makes the handling of administrator accounts easier.
+By default, the Identity Management provides a special admin scope ("rexroth-device.all.rwx”) that should only be assigned to admin users.
+It is recommended to grant users full access to your web application if they are provided with this permission.
+This facilitates the handling of administrator accounts.

 The following snippet shows the definition of the admin scope.
 You can see (and assign) the permission to users and/or groups.